sinabaghal/VariationalAutoEncoderforHeston/Variational Auto Encoder for Heston Model.md

 ### Generative VAE model for Heston Model

-Once the VAE model is trained, we utilize it to generate new volatility surfaces in two distinct ways:
+Once the VAE model is trained, we use it to generate new volatility surfaces in two different ways:

-- Random walk in laten space: Create a family of Heston volatility surfaces by performing a random walk in the latent space of the Heston model.
+- Random walk in laten space: Create a family of Heston volatility surfaces by using a random walk in the latent space of the Heston model.
 - Fitting randomly generated surfaces: Test the VAE's capability to generate a volatility surface that closely fits a randomly generated target surface.
 This involves optimizing within the latent space to minimize the difference between the VAE-generated surface and the target surface.

 The next two subsections provide detailed explanations of these approaches.